kartonfarkas/api_docs/source/suite/emails/email_data.rst

 Querying Email Campaign Data
 ============================

-Returns all the details of an email campaign, i.e. content & attributes, including the personalized text and HTML source.
+Returns all the details of an email campaign, i.e. content & attributes, including personalized text and HTML source.

 .. note:: With using the optional raw parameter, the original URLs (not tracked link URLs) are displayed in html_source
           and text_source.